rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 Change Profile Level to "Level 3" which actually represents the KEGG Pathways.
 Then change the "Group Field" (top right) to "Age_Group".

-Apply a multiple test correction (Benjamini-Hochberg FDR) and then view the individual KEGG Pathways using a "Box Plot" (instead of PCA plot).
+Apply a multiple test correction (Benjamini-Hochberg FDR) and then view the individual KEGG Pathways using a "Box Plot" (instead of PCA plot) by changing the dropdown box in the lower left.
+This will open a new window the names of different pathways along with the Eta-squared, p-value, and corrected p-value.
+By clicking on each pathway a box plot will be drawn.
+You can order the pathways (for example by the corrected p-value), and you can also limit the list to only those that are statistically significant by checking the "Show only active features" box.

 What is the most significant KEGG Pathway?

+You should have a plot like the following.

 ![](https://www.dropbox.com/s/1n4illp1wmls1z4/picrust_tutorial.png?raw=1)